minaskar/pocomc/docs/source/advanced.rst

     os.environ["OMP_NUM_THREADS"] = "1"

-at the beggining of the code.
+at the beginning of the code.
 This can affect the speed of the normalising flow training.

 Finally, other pools can also be used, particularly if you plan to use ``pocoMC`` is a supercomputing cluster you may want to use an ``mpi4py`` pool so that you can utilise multiple nodes.

-The speed-up offered by parallisation in ``pocoMC`` is expected to be linear in the number of particles ``n_particles``.
+The speed-up offered by parallelisation in ``pocoMC`` is expected to be linear in the number of particles ``n_particles``.

 Saving and resuming runs
 ------------------------

 A useful option, especially for long runs, is to be able to store the state of ``pocoMC`` in a file and also the to use that file in order to later continue the same run.
-This can help avoid disastrous situations in which a run is interupted or terminated prematurely (e.g. due to time limititation in computing clusters or possible crashes).
+This can help avoid disastrous situations in which a run is interrupted or terminated prematurely (e.g. due to time limitation in computing clusters or possible crashes).

 Fortunately, ``pocoMC`` offers both options to save and load a previous state of the sampler.